-Planning etc (Scotland) Act 2006 Part 2 Section 10 subsection 8 requires the submission of the next SDP within 4 years of the approval of its predecessor.
-In the case of Clydeplan this is on/before 29th May 2016.
+Planning etc. (Scotland) Act 2006 Part 2 Section 10 subsection 8 requires the submission of the next SDP within 4 years of the approval of its predecessor.
+In the case of Clydeplan this was on or before 29th May 2016 and the second SDP was submitted for approval to Scottish Ministers on 26th May 2016.